- About Terumo

 Reducing the environmental impact of business activities is a social responsibility for companies that must be fulfilled in order to realize a sustainable society as well as an important measure for achieving sustainable growth.
-Accordingly, we are striving to reduce CO2 emissions and waste, effectively use energy and resources, and develop environmentally friendly and safe products.
+Accordingly, we are striving to reduce greenhouse gas (GHG) emissions and waste, effectively use energy and resources, and develop environmentally friendly and safe products.

-Based on international frameworks, such as the United Nations Sustainable Development Goals and the Paris Agreement, Terumo recognizes that reducing CO2 emissions from its business activities, through means such as improving energy efficiency and combating climate change, is an important responsibility and is advancing Groupwide activities to this end.
-We set the target of reducing CO2 emissions per revenue unit for the entire group to 50% of the fiscal 2005 level by fiscal 2025 and working towards the target.
+Based on international frameworks, such as the United Nations Sustainable Development Goals and the Paris Agreement, Terumo recognizes that reducing GHG emissions from its business activities, through means such as improving energy efficiency and combating climate change, is an important responsibility and is advancing Group-wide activities to this end.

 Terumo has established and applied to product development its proprietary Human×Eco Development Guidelines, a set of guidelines for developing products that are friendly to both people and the environment.
 Products that exhibit excellence with regard to the guidelines display the “Human×Eco” logo, an internalcertification mark, to make this excellence readily apparent to customers.